tarikkisija14/Progressio/README.md

 ## Running the mobile app (Android / Flutter)

-Against the Android emulator (AVD), the API must be reached through the standard emulator host alias `10.0.2.2`:
+Against the Android emulator (AVD), the API must be reached through the standard emulator host alias `10.0.2.2`, using whichever port the API is actually listening on (`5193` for local `dotnet run`, `5000` for Docker):

 ```bash
 cd ui/progressio_mobile